Lamb Kabobs

 Instructions

-• Pour the marinade over it and refrigerate for at least 10 minutes or up to 4 hours.
+• Pour the marinade over it and refrigerate for at least 30 minutes (4 hours is ideal, overnight is better).

 • Preheat the grill to medium-high heat.